 Some of Boston's energy likely came from coach Claude Julien's decision to tinker with the roster and his forward lines Sunday.

-.
+Rookie Jordan Caron made his NHL debut in the game, taking the place of the scratched Daniel Paille.
 Julien also moved veteran Recchi onto Seguin's line after the two showed some good chemistry on the power play in Saturday's game.

 Phoenix stayed with the same lineup as Saturday.